repalash/threepipe/README.md

   - [ProgressivePlugin](#progressiveplugin) - Post-render pass to blend the last frame with the current frame
   - [DepthBufferPlugin](#depthbufferplugin) - Pre-rendering of depth buffer
   - [NormalBufferPlugin](#normalbufferplugin) - Pre-rendering of normal buffer
-  - [GBufferPlugin](#depthnormalbufferplugin) - Pre-rendering of depth and normal buffers in a single pass buffer
+  - [GBufferPlugin](#gbufferplugin) - Pre-rendering of depth-normal and flags buffers in a single pass
   - [PickingPlugin](#pickingplugin) - Adds support for selecting objects in the viewer with user interactions and selection widgets
   - [TransformControlsPlugin](#transformcontrolsplugin) - Adds support for moving, rotating and scaling objects in the viewer with interactive widgets
   - [GLTFAnimationPlugin](#gltfanimationplugin) - Add support for playing and seeking gltf animations